Phantom: A Love Story.byTamLin01©

 "Just because you're a neg—well, I mean, because of your, you know, background."

-Ms. Price made small talk (very small talk) for another half an hour, then excused herself to "check on her stew."
-Probably really going to go call one of the other board members, Amelia thought.
-She shrugged and enjoyed the quiet.
-Almost half the lot was weeded by the time it got dark.
-She should have gone in a long time ago, as there was plenty more work to do with cleaning and unpacking, but something made her want to stay outside as long as possible.
+Ms. Price made small talk (very small talk) for a few more minutes, then excused herself to "check on her stew."
+Amelia kept working in the yard.
+She should have gone in a long time ago, as there was plenty more work to do with cleaning and unpacking, but something made her want to stay out of the house for as long as possible.

 But whatever he tried to tell her about the house in those last minutes, it was a secret he took out of this world.